project-ida/two-state-quantum-systems/src/04-spin-boson-model.md

 <a href="https://colab.research.google.com/github/project-ida/two-state-quantum-systems/blob/master/04-spin-boson-model.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <a href="https://nbviewer.jupyter.org/github/project-ida/two-state-quantum-systems/blob/master/04-spin-boson-model.ipynb" target="_parent"><img src="https://nbviewer.jupyter.org/static/img/nav_logo.svg" alt="Open In nbviewer" width="100"/></a>

-# 4 - Spin boson model
+# 4 - Spin-boson model

 Throughout the first 3 tutorials, we have gradually come to see that a two state system (hereafter abbreviated to `TSS`) interacting with its environment can be modelled as a spin 1/2 particle in a magnetic field interacting with a quantised field of bosons.

-In this tutorial we explore this `spin boson` model (as it is often called) in more detail and in particular:
+In this tutorial we explore this `spin-boson` model (as it is often called) in more detail and in particular:
 1.